-According to studies done on the topic of strawberry nutrition, strawberries are a high source of various antioxidants including uteolin, gallic acid, flavonols, quercetrin, and many others too.
-(3) Strawberries contain two of the principle micronutrients (vitamins) which act as antioxidants in the body, vitamin A (in the form of beta carotene which is a precursor to vitamin A) and vitamin C (in the form of ascorbic acid).
+Strawberry seeds and “flesh” both house these special compounds, in addition to two other principle micronutrients (vitamins) that act as antioxidants in the body: vitamin A (in the form of beta-carotene, which is a precursor to vitamin A) and vitamin C (in the form of ascorbic acid).

-These are one of the body’s first lines of defense, reducing free radical damage that leads to inflammation and chronic disease development.
-Antioxidants “donate” electrons to unstable free radicals which are missing electrons.
+Their antioxidants are one of the body’s first lines of defense, reducing free radical damage that leads to inflammation and chronic disease development.
+Antioxidants “donate” electrons to unstable free radicals that are missing electrons.
 This means that free radicals do not go looking to take electrons from nearby healthy cells, which will then be destroyed.

-Antioxidants slow the occurrence of oxidative stress from taking place, which is responsible for the aging process and formation of most diseases including cancer, heart disease, diabetes, and neurological disorders.
-Although free radicals are present inside of everybody and are a naturally occurring phenomenon, eating foods like strawberries which contain antioxidants helps to counteract their damaging effects, to reduce inflammation, and to slow the aging process.
+Antioxidants slow the occurrence of oxidative stress from taking place, which is responsible for the aging process and formation of most diseases, including cancer, heart disease, diabetes and neurological disorders.

-Research has shown that another strawberry nutrition benefit is the ability to fight against cancer.
+Research shows that one of the most important health benefits of strawberries and blueberries is the ability to fight against cancer.
+That’s why they are two of the best cancer-fighting foods around.
 Individual compounds in strawberries have demonstrated anticancer activity in several different experimental systems.
-Research has shown that strawberry benefits include the ability to block initiation of cancer cell formation (called carcinogenesis) and suppressing progression and proliferation of cancerous tumors.
-(4)
+Research shows that strawberry benefits include the ability to block initiation of cancer cell formation (called carcinogenesis) and suppressing progression and proliferation of cancerous tumors.

 In controlled studies, results showed that when participants were given strawberry extract containing anthocyanin antioxidants, human liver cancer cells were significantly inhibited compared to the group that did not receive the extract.
-(5) Berry consumption is also associated with a lower risk for breast, colon, prostate, and skin cancer too.
+Berry consumption is also associated with a lower risk for breast cancer, colon cancer, prostate cancer and skin cancer.

 3. Defends Against Heart Disease

-In studies involving strawberry nutrition, researchers have also found that for people following a diet intended at preventing or reversing heart disease, adding strawberries and other fruit has an additional benefit of making the diet more appealing, palatable, and sustainable long-term.
+If you’re on a low-carb diet with the goal of weight loss, here are some strawberry advantages and disadvantages to consider: Strawberries may contain carbs and sugar, but they are lower in both than many other fruits.
+Researchers have also found that for people following a diet intended at preventing or reversing heart disease, adding strawberries and other high-fiber fruits has an additional benefit of making the diet more appealing, palatable and sustainable long term.

-One of the best foods for skin health includes strawberries and other berries.
-Berries contain antioxidants like vitamin A and vitamin C which are associated with improving skin properties including hydration, sebum production, lower levels of wrinkles and discoloration, a reduced risk for skin cancer, and improved elasticity.
-(9)
+Some of the best foods for skin health include strawberries and other berries.
+Berries contain antioxidants like vitamin A and vitamin C, which are associated with improving skin properties, including hydration, sebum production, lower levels of wrinkles and discoloration, a reduced risk for skin cancer, and improved elasticity.

-High levels of vitamin C, one of the biggest benefits of strawberry nutrition, has additional benefits related to promoting collagen synthesis, photo-protection from ultraviolet A and B, lightening hyper-pigmentation, and improving a variety of inflammatory rashes that can appear on the skin too.
-(10)
+High levels of vitamin C, one of the biggest benefits of strawberry nutrition, has additional benefits related to promoting collagen synthesis, photo-protection from ultraviolet light, lightening hyperpigmentation and improving a variety of inflammatory rashes that can appear on the skin too.

-5. Benefits Brain Health & Prevents Neurodegenerative Diseases
+5. Benefits Brain Health and Prevents Neurodegenerative Diseases

-Yet another benefit of strawberry nutrition is that studies indicate that diets rich in strawberries and other berries may have the potential to protect against aging in the brain.
+Want yet another benefit of strawberry nutrition?
+Studies indicate that diets rich in strawberries and other berries may have the potential to protect against aging in the brain.
 Berries are high in flavonoids, especially anthocyanidins, which are known to improve cognition in experimental studies.

-Strawberries provide antioxidants vitamin A and vitamin C which are a necessary part of any ongoing detoxification efforts by your body, in addition to dietary fiber.
-Vital antioxidants are especially needed during the body’s detox process in order to neutralize and eliminate toxins which induce excessive free radical damage, inflammation, and digestive disorders.
+Strawberries help detoxify the body by helping restore the health of the digestive tract, promoting digestive regularity and providing anti-inflammatory antioxidants.
+Vitamin A and vitamin C are necessary for any ongoing detoxification efforts by your body, in addition to both soluble fiber and insoluble fiber.
+Vital antioxidants are especially needed during the body’s detox process in order to neutralize and eliminate toxins that induce excessive free radical damage, inflammation and digestive disorders.

-And dietary fiber from strawberries can help to keep the digestive system in good health by preventing constipation, balancing the pH level of the gut, and reducing inflammation in the gut which can result in leaky gut syndrome and other digestive conditions.
-Each one-cup serving of fresh strawberries provides 3 grams of dietary fiber, which is about 10% of your daily needs.
+High-fiber foods like strawberries can help keep the digestive system in good health by preventing constipation, balancing the pH level of the gut and reducing inflammation in the gut, which can result in leaky gut syndrome and other digestive conditions.
+Due to being a high-fiber fruit, they also have a relatively low score on the glycemic index.

 7. High in Manganese

-One cup of strawberries provides an impressive 29% of your daily manganese.
-Manganese is needed for proper nervous system and brain health and helps to prevent neurological disorders like Parkinson’s disease and epilepsy according to studies.
-(12) It is also a mineral needed in the formation of bones, connective tissues, in order to make blood-clotting possible, and to produce enough reproductive sex hormones.
+One cup of strawberries provides an impressive 28 percent of the daily recommended allowance of manganese.
+Manganese is needed for proper nervous system and brain health and may help prevent neurological disorders like Parkinson’s disease and epilepsy according to studies.
+The rich supply of manganese is one of the best strawberry benefits for men, since this mineral is needed for the formation of strong bones and connective tissues, healthy blood-clotting, and production of reproductive sex hormones.